Assistant CoreAssistant Core

 Create A Tool

-1. Open the Admin Dashboard.
+1. Open the Admin Panel.

 2. Select your assistant.